Information Bulletin: Incident and hazard reporting - electrical

 Unless otherwise indicated, all incidents are to be reported within the following timeframes:

-- Incidents resulting in moderate, major or severe damage – immediately
+- Incidents resulting in moderate, major, or severe property damage – immediately

 - All other incidents – within 24 hours (or as soon as practicable).